 You don’t go to the grocery store or visit an office building thinking that you might get hurt.
-When you fall after slipping or tripping on some hazard you are completely caught off-guard.
+When you fall after slipping or tripping on something hazardous, you are completely caught off-guard.
 Many times you feel extremely embarrassed and vulnerable and want the moment to be over.
 You may not even realize you hurt yourself until later on.

-If you were injured in a slip and fall accident in Tampa Bay or the surrounding area you probably have questions and concerns about the legal process involved.
+If you were injured in a slip and fall accident in Tampa Bay or the surrounding area, you probably have questions and concerns about the legal process involved in making a personal injury claim.
 Unfortunately, these types of accidents often leave victims in pain, facing rising expenses, and under the overwhelming stress of not knowing what to do next.

-The personal injury lawyers at Hancock Injury Attorneys are here to answer those questions and to help you through the process of getting what you rightfully deserve.
-We have successfully settled and successfully completed jury trials for our clients in premises liability cases, slip and fall cases, and trip and fall cases for more than 30 years.
-We are proud of our successful track record holding businesses and their insurance companies accountable for their negligence and recovering millions of dollars for our clients who were injured by the careless and negligent conduct of property owners, business owners, and their employees.
+The personal injury lawyers at Hancock Injury Attorneys are here to answer your questions and to help you through the process of getting what you rightfully deserve.
+For more than 30 years, we have successfully settled and completed jury trials for our clients in premises liability cases, slip and fall cases, and trip and fall cases.
+We are proud of our successful track record of holding businesses and their insurance companies accountable for their negligence and of recovering millions of dollars for our clients who were injured by the careless and negligent conduct of property owners, business owners, and their employees.

 What Do You Have To Prove In A Slip And Fall Claim?

-Florida law imposes a legal duty upon businesses and property owners to maintain their premises in a reasonably safe condition, to correct dangerous conditions about which the business or landowner either knew or should have known, by the use of reasonable care, and warn their customers of dangerous conditions about which the Defendant had, or should have had, knowledge greater than that of the injured party.
-When employees or management of a business fail to correct a dangerous condition which they knew or should have known about or fail to warn their customers of a dangerous condition, slip and falls, trip and falls, and other accidents often occur resulting in serious personal injuries.
+Florida law imposes a legal duty upon businesses and property owners to maintain their premises in a reasonably safe condition, to correct dangerous conditions about which the business or landowner either knew or should have known of, by the use of reasonable care, and to warn their customers of dangerous conditions about which the Defendant had, or should have had, knowledge greater than that of the injured party.
+When employees or management of a business fail to correct a dangerous condition which they knew or should have known about or fail to warn their customers of a dangerous condition; slip and falls, trip and falls, and other accidents often occur, resulting in serious personal injuries.

 How Prevalent are Slip and Fall Injuries?